 Skaggs.
 This is ONE TERRIFIC BAND!
 If

-you are not a bluegrass fan now, you will be after seeing this fabulous show.
+you weren't a bluegrass fan before, we bet you are after seeing this fabulous show.

 This unique trio